 Margaritaville Resort Coming to Orlando

-In late 2018, the Margaritaville Resort will open on US Highway 192 in Kissimmee, Florida.
+In Spring 2019, the Margaritaville Resort will open on US Highway 192 in Kissimmee, Florida.
 The complex will include a 175-room Margaritaville hotel, 1,000 Margaritaville-inspired vacation homes, 300 timeshare units, 30,000 square feet of function space, 200,000 square feet of festive retail space, a dining and entertainment district, a 12-acre water park, wellness center, miles of wooded fitness trails, a water taxi system, and the most unique feature of all—a 3-acre swimmable freshwater lagoon.

 Seth Kubersky in his book The Unofficial Guide to Universal Orlando covers all there is to see and do at Universal Studios, Islands of Adventure, and Volcano Bay.
 If you enjoyed this post, sign up for our newsletter here.